Cannellini Bean Salad with Mint

-Cannellini Beans in Mint Marinade is a wow salad to make with fresh mint if you’re lucky enough to have some in your garden!
+Cannellini Bean Salad with Mint is a wow salad to make with fresh mint if you’re lucky enough to have some in your garden!

 (Scroll down for complete recipe with nutritional information.)

-- Merritt told me she made this salad with canned Cannellini beans, but of course if you have dried beans and time to soak and cook them it would be even better.
+- Merritt made the salad with canned Cannellini beans, but of course if you have dried beans and time to soak and cook them it would be even better.
 If you use canned beans, rinse well until no more foam appears, then let drain well.

 - Very finely chopped mint is essential to the success of the dish.
 Chopping releases the oil in the mint leaves, which flavors the marinade.

 - Mix the finely chopped mint with the olive oil, lemon juice, salt, and pepper and then mix in beans.